chevere/docs/packages/schwager.md

 ### Servers

 The `servers` array indicate the server(s) available for interacting with the API.
-Useful for systems requiring sandbox and testing environments.

 * `<SERVER_URL>`
 * `<SERVER_DESCRIPTION>`